bradendubois/do-calculus/readme_sections/README_2.md

 - Query a probability, such as P(Y = y | X = x).
 - Query the value of a continuous variable, such as f(X).
+- In-Progress: See the application of the 3 rules of do-calculus
 - Detect backdoor paths between two sets of variables, X and Y, and find deconfounding sets Z.
 - Generate a Joint Distribution Table
 - See the topological ordering of the loaded graph